ochiuom/qiskit-01/01-Step_qiskit-jupyterlab-pi5-install.md

 1. Ensure your Raspberry Pi OS is up to date.
 2. Check that you have sufficient free space on your SD card or storage device.
-3. If you encounter permission errors, make sure you're not running pip with sudo inside the virtual environment.

 For further assistance, consult the official Qiskit and JupyterLab documentation or seek help in their respective community forums.